sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 # Overview

 Every incident, outage or event has an ideal first responder.
 This can be either a team or invdividual with the knowledge to tirage and address the issue.
 Sensu Enterprise contact routing makes it possible to assign checks to specific teams and/or individuals, reducing mean time to response and recovery (MTTR).
 Contact routing works with all of the Sensu Enterprise third-party notification and metric integrations.

 _NOTE: Sensu Enterprise supports contact routing for all integrations except EC2, Puppet, Chef, Flapjack, and Event Stream._

 In this guide we'll cover configuring and using Sensu Enterprise Contact

 ## Contact Routing Basics

 In Sensu Enterprise Contact Routing, contacts are composed of a name and configuration overrides for one or more of Sensu Enterprise's built-in integrations or handler configurations.
 A contact in Sensu Enterprise is not too dissimilar from a contact on your phone, which usually have a name and one or more _identifiers_ for various communication **channels** (e.g. a **phone** _number_, **email** _address_, **Twitter** _username_, etc).

+### Contact Routing and Sensu Event Pipeline
+TODO

+When a check is executed and an event is generated, Sensu splits handling of the event for each handler defined.
+When multiple handlers are defined, each handler is managed independently.
+This means that each handler is processed independent of any other handler configured.

 ### Contact Configuration

 Configuring a contact requires you to define the name of the contact and the services plus configuration override for that contact.

 {{< highlight json >}}
 {